thinkmorestupidless/lagom-workshop-scala/README.md

 ## Summary of using the course tools

-from the project root type sbt to begin the course type man e to see the instructions for the exercise type run when you think you've got the solution type nextExercise pullSolution reload to progress to the next exercise when you are satisfied
+* From the project root type sbt to begin the course
+* Type man e to see the instructions for the exercise
+* Type run when you think you've got the solution
+* Type nextExercise pullSolution reload to progress to the next exercise when you are satisfied

 ## Long winded version